ThatOneWolfie/MC-Wolf-Resource-Pack/README.md

 Go to the releases and click on wolfpack.zip, it should download.

 # How to Install
-First, extract the folder and then copy the extracted folder.
+First, extract the folder and then go into the folder and copy the Wolf Pack folder.
 Then go to C:\Users\%username%\AppData\Roaming\.minecraft\resourcepacks\ once there right click and hit paste.
 Then load up minecraft and choose the resource pack!